Tristan Trager

-Tristan Trager (born August 28, 1999) is an American professional soccer player who plays as a forward for Orange County SC of USL Championship.
+Tristan Trager (born August 28, 1999) is an American professional soccer player who plays as a forward.

 Career

 Youth and college

 Trager attended high school at San Clemente High School, whilst also playing club soccer with Strikers FC Academy.
 In 2018, Trager attended the United States Air Force Academy and was part of the college soccer team.
 In four seasons with the Falcons, Trager went on to make 58 appearances, scoring 29 goals and tallying eleven assists.
 He earned honors including First-team All-WAC in 2019, All-WAC Honorable Mention in 2020–21, and was named Offensive Player of the Year for the Western Athletic Conference and First Team All-WAC for the 2021–22 season.

 Professional

 On January 11, 2022, Trager was selected 47th overall in the 2022 MLS SuperDraft by Atlanta United.
 Trager didn't immediately sign with Atlanta, opting instead to see out his senior year with the Air Force.
 He signed with the club's USL Championship affiliate side Atlanta United 2 on June 1, 2022.

 On January 17, 2023, Trager was transferred to USL Championship side Charleston Battery for an undisclosed fee.
 After one season with Charleston, Trager was acquired by fellow Championship side Monterey Bay FC for an undisclosed fee on January 31, 2024.

 Following the 2024 season, Trager entered free agency as his contract with Monterey Bay had ended.
 On December 17, 2024 Orange County Soccer Club announced the signing of Trager for the 2025 season.